jdossgollin/lab-guide/docs/admissions/gradadmissions.md

 1. **Formal Interview:** there are two steps to the formal interview
     1. Guided paper evaluation
-        1. James will send you an email asking you to provide a written evaluation of two papers, which he will provide in that email.
-Papers will be selected based on your discussed interests.
+        1. James will send you an email asking you to provide a written evaluation of a research paper, which will be selected based on your discussed interests.
 The goal of this response is to get a sense of your reading, writing, and critical thinking skills.
         1. Limit the evaluation to three page (12 point font) and address these questions:
-            1. For each paper, spend roughly one page answering the following:
             1. What are the main research questions and hypotheses of the paper?
             1. What are the key results?
             1. What are (potential) caveats?
             1. How would you improve on the paper?
-            1. Then, spend roughly one page summarizing and synthesizing.
-You may address questions such as:
-                1. What are the relative advantages and disadvantages of the methods used in the two papers?
-                1. What research gaps and opportunities do you identify in this space?
-                1. If you were going to conduct a Ph.D. project in this space (don't worry, this is hypothetical -- you don't have to commit to a project yet), what would you want to work on?
         1. This evaluation is governed by the [Rice Honor Policy](https://honor.rice.edu/frequently-asked-questions/).
 Please briefly review this document and include the pledge("On my honor, I have neither given nor received any unauthorized aid on this assignment").
             1. You should do this work on your own, without communicating with advisors, colleagues, etc.
             1. You may use information on the web -- not only bibliographic search tools but also Wikipedia, PubPeer, Hypothesis, etc. However, you must attribute your sources.